How to Store Coffee Beans?

 This is what most people probably came here for, as most people just buy enough coffee for the next couple of weeks or for the next month, and yes, buying in bulk and then separating to freeze in smaller bags is one way to save money, but a much more popular way to save money is to simply order by subscription.

-What most of our customers do is to order various bags of coffee over a period of time in order to figure out which are their favourites, and then add these to a fortnightly or monthly subscription, which means a saving of 15%, plus free delivery (if you're spending over a tenner).
+What most of our customers do is to order various bags of coffee over a period of time in order to figure out which are their favourites, and then add these to a weekly, fortnightly or monthly subscription, which means a saving of up to 20%, plus free delivery (if you're spending over a tenner).

 How do I start a subscription?